Normandy D-Day and Mont St. Michel Overnight

 Day 2:

-*Mont St. Michel Tour Add-on: Shuttle with driver guide to Mont St. Michel (90 minute drive each way).
-Return to Bayeux by 4 p.m.
-Cost $180 per person.
-Private tour option available.
+*Mont St. Michel Tour Add-on: Shuttle with a driver-guide to Mont St. Michel (about a 90-minute drive each way), returning to Bayeux by 4 p.m.
+Cost is $190 per person.
+A private tour option is also available.

 Normandy D-Day and Mont St. Michel Overnight Itinerary

-Your Normandy adventure starts by taking a 2 hour or so direct train ride from Paris to Bayeux, in Normandy.
-Our guide will meet you right at the Bayeux rail station platform.
-From there it is off to the D-Day Beaches to see the chronological story of D day, from the pre-dawn parachute drops at Sainte-Mère-Église, to Utah and Omaha Beach, Arromanches harbor and an important German gun emplacement.
-Site of the famous Army Ranger climb at Pointe du Hoc is a key stop, and you’ll finish at the American Cemetery at Colleville-sur-Mer, timed for Taps whenever possible.
+Your Normandy adventure begins with a direct, two-hour train ride from Paris to Bayeux.
+Upon arrival, our guide will greet you right on the station platform.
+From there, you’ll follow the chronological story of June 6, 1944—starting at Sainte-Mère-Église (site of the pre-dawn parachute drops) and continuing on to Utah Beach, Omaha Beach, Arromanches Harbor, and a pivotal German gun emplacement.
+A highlight is the famed Ranger climb at Pointe du Hoc.
+You’ll finish the day at the American Cemetery in Colleville-sur-Mer, timed for the playing of Taps whenever possible.
+After, you’ll be driven to your hotel in Bayeux.

-The D-Day landing beach tour lasts approximately 8-9 hours.
-Transportation is provided in an air-conditioned minivan.
-Up to 8 persons maximum per van with a licensed, knowledgeable guide.
+The D-Day landing beach tour lasts approximately 8–9 hours, with transportation provided in an air-conditioned minivan.
+Each van can accommodate up to eight people, and you’ll be led by a licensed, knowledgeable guide.

 1. Arrival and Bayeux